onflow/flow/flips/20201310-storage-fees.md

 TODO: which tests?

-Create account transactions will be affected to a larger degree, because of the extra call to **StorageFees** Smart contract.
+Time complexity of transactions that are creating new accounts will actually be reduced because of batching two calls to into one (see [Create Account Changes](#create-account-changes)).

 Memory usage should not noticeably change since only two fields (16 bytes + 2 key sizes) are being added to each account.
-The current minimum size two orders of magnitudes larger (flow token receiver, flow token vault, private keys, ...)
+The current minimum account size is about two orders of magnitudes larger (flow token receiver, flow token vault, private keys, ...), than the registers added.

 ### Dependencies